 Remember the stat about impressions and how it takes around six for you to make just an inkling of an impact on a consumer?
 Well, the brand awareness campaign is designed to address that.
 This campaign will make sure users see your brand mentioned and promoted across Instagram, Twitter, and other platforms (by different users), and it’ll start to dawn on them that you’re worth checking out.

 It’s time to put all your hard work into action.
 Thankfully, you don’t have to do anything manually.
 The influencers will post the content themselves to their own feeds and for those running their campaigns on our platform, YOU can monitor the performance of each post from your campaign dashboard.

 Optimize Like a Mutha

 The good news is that all the difficult and tedious tasks are completed.
-Your focus for the duration of your campaign needs to be on the optimization and expansion of your campaign.
+Your focus for the duration of your brand awareness campaign needs to be on the optimization and expansion of your campaign.

 It’s critical to keep an eye on how things are going.
 This includes your blog posts (how much traffic are they bringing?), social media posts (how much engagement are they receiving?), and conversions (how many people are buying?).

 A few key things to remember about the optimization stage: